 Marijuana can have numerous physical and mental health benefits, but smoking it isn’t for everyone.
-Thankfully, making marijuana tea is easy to do and confers all the same benefits that cannabinoids can provide.
+Thankfully, making marijuana tea or CBD tea is easy to do and confers all the same benefits that cannabinoids can provide.

 Tackle Chronic Pain